 From floods and garbage crises to power cuts and pollution, so many of the issues that our cities and towns face repeat like a broken record, over and over again.
 One could say that our cities are not faced with a hundred different problems but the same problems repeated a hundred times.

 To address these recurring urban challenges, we need to fix the root causes that lie within ‘city-systems’.
-Janaagraha’s City-systems Framework consists of four distinct but interrelated components that together make up urban governance.
+Janaagraha’s city-systems Framework consists of four distinct but interrelated components that together make up urban governance.

 We believe fixing India’s city-systems is a necessary pre-condition for a better quality of life and for preserving and nurturing the natural environment of our cities and towns.